kikuritoesucker/shimeji/README.md

 #### Introduction

-Shimeji is an application framework written in Rust.
+Shimeji is an application framework written in Rust!